fullfacing/keycloak4s/README.md

 TODO (Good luck Stuart)

 **Plugging in the Adapter**<br/> <a name="adapter-plugin"></a>
-In order for the adapter to validate and authorize requests it needs to be plugged into the Akka-HTTP API, before this is done there are two requirements:
+In order for the adapter to validate and authorize requests it needs to be plugged into the Akka-HTTP routes, for which there are two requirements:
 * A policy enforcement configuration for the adapter needs to be created.
-(See segment above)
+(Refer to [Policy Enforcement Configuration][#policy-enforcement])
 * A `TokenValidator` needs to be created and passed implicitly into scope.
-(See segment above)
+(Refer to [Token Validation][#token-validation])

-With the validator and configuration ready the adapter can be plugged in as followed:
+With the validator and configuration at the ready the adapter can be plugged in:
-1. Mix in the `SecurityDirectives` trait, this contains the `secure` directive which plugs in the adapter.
+1. Mix in the `SecurityDirectives` trait into the class containing the routes, this provides the `secure` directive which plugs in the adapter.
 2. Invoke `secure` with the policy enforcement configuration, and wrap the *entire* Akka-HTTP Route structure inside the directive.

 *Example:*<br/>